What WWGN Can Do For You:

 Not that getting that diagnosis didn't knock me for a major loop.
 How would I tell my husband and two children?
 How could I figure out what to do?
 Was I able to shoulder the loneliness, anger, and stress?
 Who was I now that I knew I could get sick?
 Where did I want to go now with my life?

 I worked through my questions slowly and painfully - those years were the worst of my life.
-But, slowly I found myself again with the help of wonderfully supportive professionals, family and friends.
+But, slowly I found myself again with the help of wonderfully supportive family, friends, fellow survivors and professionals.
 Their help and encouragement created a burning passion in me - to keep a supportive community around me always.

 That's why WhereWeGoNow was born.
 I believe in creating inspired healing, wellness and live out loud joy!
 And I believe in sharing this "new normal" life of cancer survivorship with you.